jsanpe/SwinsidNeat/README.md

 # Nano SwinSID Neat

 Yet another PCB layout of the nano SwinSID focusing on aesthetics

+*Note: The design was modified and the new PCB has not been fully tested.
+I will remove this note when I can get some PCBs with this new layout and test them myself.*

 <img alt="Nano SwinSID Neat" src="images/front.png" width="600">

 ## What is this repo about?